Divorce Lawyer in Lexington, KY

 As we work on your divorce case, you can expect a blend of compassionate service and expert legal acumen.
 We know how stressful these cases can be, so we lean on experience to navigate clients through their process.

-Once you contact our team, we will discuss the details of your case and ensure we are a good fit for your needs.
+Our divorce lawyer Susan S. Kennedy has spent her career helping those dealing with divorce with proven expertise and genuine compassion for each and every case.
+She carries over 35 years of advocacy experience under her belt for each case she handles.
+Once you contact our divorce lawyer, we will discuss the details of your case and ensure we are a good fit for your needs.
 From there, we can help you with everything from filing for divorce to entry of divorce decree.